djrrb/Python-for-Visual-Designers-Spring-2023/session-4/challenges/README.md

 # Session 4 Challenges

-# Business card contact sheet
+# Business card

+Finish designing a business card based on the spreadsheet.

-Take the business cards we made during class, turn that into a function.
+Bonus: Take the business cards we made during class, turn that into a function.
 Then make a contact sheet that draws a grid of cards on the page.

 ![businessCardContactSheet](businessCardContactSheet.png)